inpsyde/vip-composer-plugin/README.md

 composer vip --update-wp
 ```

 #### Update or skip VIP Go MU plugins download

 The most time consuming task the first time command is ran is to download VIP Go MU plugins.
 Those plugins accounts for around 300Mb in total, pulled from a repo with _several_ recursive submodules.

-This is  why the command by default only download the MU plugins if they are not there.
+This is why the `composer vip` command by default only download the MU plugins if they are not there.
 So presumably the first time ever the command is ran, or if the folder is deleted by hand.

 However, those MU plugins are actively developed, and it make sense from time to time update them locally to be in sync with what is on VIP Go servers.

 This can be obtained via the `--update-vip-mu-plugins` flag.

-This flag can be used in combination with `--local` to mean _"update local environment and force the update of VIP Go MU plugins"_ or it can be used **alone** to mean *"just update VIP Go MU plugins".*
+This flag can be used in combination with `--local` to mean _"update local environment and also force the update of VIP Go MU plugins"_ or it can be used **alone** to mean *"just update VIP Go MU plugins".*

-The latter usage is basically the same thing of going inside the folder MU plugins are installed, and run:
+The latter usage is basically an alias for:

 ```shell
 git clone --recursive git@github.com:Automattic/vip-go-mu-plugins.git